The World’s Most Luxurious Liveaboard Dive Boats2nd September 2016 | Sandro Lonardi

 Newly built in 2015, the Samambaia is one of the newest liveaboards sailing Indonesian waters.
 To ensure your dive safari holiday becomes a memorable experience, every aspect of the Samambaia exudes extravagance.
 The design, itinerary and menu have all received detailed attention, but the personalized service makes the Samambaia stand out in the field of Indonesian dive boats.
 There’s a crew of 16 for a maximum of 14 guests!
 In addition, the Samambaia carries children’s diving equipment, making this a great option for the whole family.

 The range of amenities available on this sumptuous dive safari is sure to wow you.
-The custom-built Phinisi schooner offers comfortable cabins ranging from king sized suites to twin accommodations.
-The onboard massage services and dive courses will keep you busy when you aren’t under the water.
+The luxury liveaboard offers comfortable cabins ranging from double suites to twin accommodations.
+The onboard massage services, kayaks, free wifi and dive courses will keep you busy when you aren’t under the water.
 But the frills don’t stop there.
 Divers enjoy a spacious dive deck, and 3 dive tenders are used to reach the dive sites in small groups.
 With an attentive crew for 16 guests, you’ll feel pampered throughout your diving holiday.

 7. Scubaspa Ying & Yang